• Skip to primary navigation

 4. Place a 1-2 inch ball of cookie dough inside your leaf and squish it flattish (about 1/2″ thick) with your fingers.

-5. Fold over each side of the leaf and then fold down the top.
-Most leaves were easy to secure with the stem by gently curving up the stem.
-Poke two holes, about a half an inch apart on the leaf, with the cookie dough nestled inside.
-Slip the stem through the two holes and it should hold well enough.
+7. Slip the stem through the two holes and it should hold well enough.
 Sometimes you may need to use a small twig to hold things in place, but just do your best.

-7. OR, you can preheat a flat stone in the coals and place the cookies on top of it to bake.
+2. Or you can preheat a flat stone in the coals and place the cookies on top of it to bake.
 Cover the cookies on the stone with a cast iron pan and bake for 20-30 minutes, checking them after about 10 minutes.

-8. Remove them to a cooling rack or an obliging log and wait for them to be temperate enough to handle.
 The cookies taste best when they’re still warm, but they might stick to the leaf more if they’re not completely cooled.
-Its your call.
-We weren’t above scraping out the cookie remains with our teeth, but you might be more couth than we are.
+It’s your call.

 You might also enjoy...